"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Online Survey: Developer Perception and Trust

 \subsection{Demographics}

 We initially collected 385 responses from the online survey.
-After the rigorous data cleaning process by IMC, we finalized a dataset of 269 high-quality responses for analysis.
-Table~\ref{tab:combined_survey} shows the demographic profile of the 269 respondents.
+After the rigorous data cleaning process by IMC, we finalized a dataset of 269 high-quality responses for analysis. \bluelight{Table~\ref{tab:combined_survey}} shows the demographic profile of the 269 respondents.

 \textbf{Roles.} The study's participant pool is predominantly composed of professional developers (64.4\%), ensuring that the findings reflect the complexities and requirements of industrial software development.
 This core demographic is supplemented by students (23\%) and hobbyists (12.6\%), representing the emerging workforce and the part-time developer community, respectively.
-This distribution captures diverse perspectives, providing comprehensive insights from the world.

 \textbf{Experience.} The participant sample is characterized by a significant concentration of experienced developers, providing the requisite expertise to analyze the security risks associated with NES systems.
 A majority of respondents (63.6\%) possess more than three years of professional software development experience.
 Notably, 29.8\% of the participants are senior or expert developers with over six years of experience, contributing deep technical insight.
 This core demographic is complemented by junior developers ($< \text{3 years}$), who constitute 36.4\% of the population.
 This distribution, while dominated by seasoned professionals, retains a representative cohort of early-career practitioners, facilitating a nuanced examination of how experience levels influence the perception and trust of NES security risks.